MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/about-locale-language.md

 > [!NOTE]
 > The choice of languages will be reset to your setting on your Microsoft 365 profile if your administrator synchronises users from Microsoft 365 to [!INCLUDE[prod_short](includes/prod_short.md)].

 Changing the texts that are stored as application data is not part of the multilanguage capability.
 This is an application design issue.
-Examples of such texts are the names of items in the stock or the comments for a customer.
+Examples of such texts are the names of items in the inventory or the comments for a customer.
 In other words, these types of text are not translated.

 > [!NOTE]
 > [!INCLUDE[prod_short](includes/prod_short.md)] only supports a single character set for data.
 Therefore some characters may not be supported in your environment, and you may experience problems when retrieving data that was entered using a different character set.
 For instance, your environment may support only English and Russian characters and if you enter data in a different language, it may not be stored correctly.
 You should contact your system administrator to make sure you understand which languages are supported for your [!INCLUDE[prod_short](includes/prod_short.md)].